Ramanjs/os-assignments/assignment-1/README.md

       -P        print the physical directory, without any symbolic links

 By default, `pwd` behaves as if `-L` were specified.

+Edge cases:
+- Giving an argument to the command prints a 'Too many arguments' error.
+- When both options are set in the same command, `-P` overrides `-L`.

 ### <a name="echo"></a>echo
 `echo [OPTION]...
 [STRING]...`